Prap21/QuizApp/README.md

 Answer Questions: Choose the correct option from the presented choices.
 Get Feedback: Receive immediate feedback for each answer.
 View Results: See your total score and performance summary at the end.

+# Future improvments
+Add more question and based on categories fetched by API.